kylejray/kylejray.github.io/_posts/2022-08-20-embarassing-parallel.markdown

 The "N" argument just tells you how many processes to spawn.
 Thats it!
 We are done.

 ### Simple extension if you are node limited
 Lets say you only have 8 nodes to work on, but you want to run 30 parameters.
-This can be dealth with simply by breaking up your parameters into subsets of 4 and then running serially through one subset on each process.
+This can be dealt with simply by breaking up your parameters into subsets of 4 and then running serially through one subset on each process.
 For example:

 {% highlight python %}